ora-io/awesome-uniswap-hooks/README.md

 - [Magna Carta](https://github.com/tarunsintern/magna-carta): A hook for enforcing a verifiable sequencing rule.
 This can be used to prevent front-running and other types of manipulation.
 - [Uni LBP](https://github.com/kadenzipfel/uni-lbp): A capital-efficient Uniswap v4 liquidity bootstrapping pool (LBP) hooks contract.
 This can be used to allow tokens to be sold at a linearly decreasing price.
 - [UniKits Hooks](https://github.com/UniKits-Dev/uniswap-v4-unikits-hooks): A series of hooks and tools to enhance the functionality of Uniswap v4 Hooks.
 These can be used to provide v4 pools with basic functions such as auth to swap, and swap to share.
-- [Automated Buyback Hook](https://github.com/atj3097/buyback-hook): A hook that enables protocols to implement automated token buybacks from their treasury when price drops below a target threshold in a Uniswap Pool.
+- [Automated Buyback](https://github.com/atj3097/buyback-hook): A hook that enables protocols to implement automated token buybacks from their treasury when price drops below a target threshold in a Uniswap Pool.
 This enables automated price support during declines and volatility.
 - [Privacy Enhancing Hook](https://github.com/atj3097/privacy-hook-univ4): A hook for Uniswap v4 that combines the privacy features of Tornado Cash with the efficiency and verifiability of Merkle trees/ZK Snarks.
 This can enhance the privacy and security of Uniswap v4 pools by breaking the on-chain link between depositors and withdrawal addresses, while also providing a verifiable proof of inclusion.
 - [Minimize LVR Hook](https://github.com/ArrakisFinance/minimize-lvr-hook-poc): A hook for implementing the POC of research idea on loss-versus-rebalancing.
 This can reduce LVR and increase LP returns.
 - [Bungi](https://github.com/saucepoint/bungi): An experimental Liquidity Position Manager for Uniswap v4.
 This can be an advanced LP router with more features than the baseline [PoolModifyPositionTest](https://github.com/Uniswap/v4-core/blob/main/contracts/test/PoolModifyPositionTest.sol).
 - [Captain Hooks](https://github.com/mrhouzlane/CaptainHooks): A series of Uniswap v4 custom hooks built with Scaffold ETH 2.
 This can be used for targeting traditional fiannce entities, offering custom pools with dynamic fee options and other functionnalities.
+- [Anti-KYC](https://github.com/thegeronimo/Uniswap-Hooks/blob/main/contracts/AntiKYCHook.sol): A hook that bans KYC-ed users.
+This can be used to provide alternative liquidity pools for users who do not want to go through KYC.

 ### From the Hackthon